-For a comprehensive discussion of the history of premarital and post-marital agreements, see Edwin J. (Ted) Terry's article entitled Obtaining and Retaining the Benefit of the Bargain: Premarital and Marital Agreements, 2002 New Frontiers in Marital Property Law.
+For a comprehensive discussion of the history of premarital and post-marital agreements, see Edwin J. (Ted) Terry's article entitled Obtaining and Retaining the Benefit of the Bargain: Premarital and Marital Agreements, State Bar of Texas New Frontiers in Marital Property Law (2002).